isislab-unisa/trace-me-now/src/on-premise/README.md

 # Self Hosted Server

-The on-premise architecture is suited for small systems with few devices involved and grants low cost if not null.
-The low requirements of the application module enable the use of a regular computer for the execution.
-This library handles all the needed tasks automatically, from the connection with the database to the communication with other components.
-However, the developer can customize each process and implement additional functionalities, such as custom events and functions.

-The on-premise architecture implements the server using a series of Docker containers making the installation as quick and simple as possible.
-In detail, a Docker Compose file includes all the dependencies and the services needed.
+The on-premise architecture implements the server using a Docker Compose file including all the dependencies and the services needed.
-The server engine is realized through several Python modules while the Event/Notifications system is based on Eclipse Mosquitto.
+The server engine is based on Python while the Event/Notifications system is based on Eclipse Mosquitto.
 The database exploits a NoSQL MongoDB database.
-Finally, the security of the architecture relies on the Transport Layer Security protocol.

 # Table of Contents
 - [Requirements](#requirements)